ceph/ceph/doc/architecture.rst

 - **Ceph FS**: The Ceph Filesystem (CephFS) service provides a POSIX compliant filesystem usable with ``mount`` or as a filesytem in user space (FUSE).

-Ceph OSDs store all data--whether it comes through RBD, RGW, or CephFS--as objects in the object storage system.
 Ceph can run additional instances of OSDs, MDSs, and monitors for scalability and high availability.
 The following diagram depicts the high-level architecture.

 .. ditaa::  +--------+ +----------+ +-------+ +--------+ +------+
             | RBD KO | | QeMu RBD | |  RGW  | | CephFS | | FUSE |